Latte72R/LaCC/README.md

   - `else { … }`
 - **Loops**
   - `for (init; condition; step) { … }`
+    You can omit any or all of the three components of a for loop          (initialization, condition, and step).
   - `while (condition) { … }`
   - `do { … } while (condition);`
 - **Loop Control**